mmorth/aos/documentation/aos/docs/run_ping_pong.md

 # How to run ping & pong

-Running ping<->pong is a nice way to test that you can run some basic code and shows how messaging can work between two nodes
+Running ping<->pong is a nice way to test that you can run some basic code.
+This example shows how messaging can work between two processes.

 ## Set up real-time niceties:

+You only have to do this once.
+This allows the processes to run in a "sufficiently realtime" manner.

   1. Add the following lines to `/etc/security/limits.d/rt.conf`, replacing "USERNAME" with the username you're running under.
-You'll probably need to do this as root, e.g., `sudo nano /etc/security/limits.d/rt.conf`
+You'll probably need to do this as root, e.g., `sudo nano /etc/security/limits.d/rt.conf`.
 ```
 USERNAME - nice -20
 USERNAME - rtprio 95
 USERNAME - memlock unlimited
 ```

-  2. Reboot your machine to pick up the changes
+  2. Reboot your machine to pick up the changes.

 ## Compile and run the code
   1. Compile the code for ping and pong, as well as aos_dump for looking at the messages.
 We'll assume throughout that you're running from the top level directory of aos.